MartinvonBerg/simple-lightbox-fslight/readme.txt

 == Screenshots ==
 Example lightbox.

+== Upgrade Notice ==
+Upgrade to 1.4.0+ if you want support for Youtube Videos.
+Otherwise no upgrade is required.

 == Changelog ==

+= 1.4.0 =
+Added support for Youtube-Videos.

 = 1.3.3 =
-= Some changes for WPCS rules and code reformatting.
+Some changes for WPCS rules and code reformatting.
 No functional change.
 Updated HTML5DOMDocument.php from github.
-= Test with WordPress 6.3.
+Test with WordPress 6.3.
 Save and Restore function for settings before Update not realized.
 Save your settings before update.

 = 1.3.2 =
-= Added PHP type definitions.
+Added PHP type definitions.

 = 1.3.1 =
-= Added an aria-label to the button for accessibility and lighthouse tests.
+Added an aria-label to the button for accessibility and lighthouse tests.
 Updated Unit-Tests successfully.
 No functional change.

 = 1.3.0 =
-* Update of fslightbox.js (basic, free version) to 3.4.1.
+Update of fslightbox.js (basic, free version) to 3.4.1.
 Download from: https://fslightbox.com/fslightbox/javascript/fslightbox-basic-3.4.1.zip
-* Test with WP 6.2.
+Test with WP 6.2.

 = 1.2.0 =
-* Test with WP 6.1.
+Test with WP 6.1.
 No changes.

 = 1.1.1 =
-* Test with WP 6.0.
+Test with WP 6.0.
 No changes.

 = 1.1.0 =
-* Added a Setting to exclude certain IDs (post or page or whatever is set)
-* Included the Preview ('poster') of videos in the thumbnails (only paid version will see thumbnails)
-* Included a logic for old Gutenberg images with div-tag figure-tag img-tag... structure where the class is defined in the div.
+Added a Setting to exclude certain IDs (post or page or whatever is set) Included the Preview ('poster') of videos in the thumbnails (only paid version will see thumbnails) Included a logic for old Gutenberg images with div-tag figure-tag img-tag... structure where the class is defined in the div.
-* Bugfixes: Corrected the generated html for Media-Text and for images with a link in their caption
+Bugfixes: Corrected the generated html for Media-Text and for images with a link in their caption

 = 1.0.0 =
-* First Version based on Lightbox Gallery by Kodefix.
+First Version based on Lightbox Gallery by Kodefix.

 == Plugin uses ==